apiotrow/Planetary_Lander/README.md

 3D flight sim/adeventure game modeled after Lunar Lander.
 Built in Unity.
-It was hacked out in a couple of weeks in a game design course.
+We hacked it out in a couple of weeks, as the second project in our game design course.

 Collaborators:
     Paul Kasum,